 - Exposure to toxic substances: Unfortunately, poisonous substances such as lead, mercury, and black mold can find their way into food, drugs, drinks, or in the air.
 If a loved one consumed a toxic substance that resulted in their death, you might be entitled to financial compensation.

 - Negligently handling an emergency call: We count on emergency personnel to handle emergencies in times of crisis.
 If 911 operators or other emergency personnel acted negligently by failing to respond promptly or otherwise acting in a way that jeopardized a loved one, you should speak with an attorney about your legal options.

 - Acts of violence and homicide: If a loved one died as a result of a homicide or other violent act, you might be eligible to file a civil wrongful death lawsuit in addition to any criminal case a prosecutor brings.

-Families who bring a wrongful death action may be entitled to recover financial compensation for medical costs incurred, funeral and burial expenses, the loss of love, companionship, and services of the one who died, plus the value of the earnings the decedent would have earned if they had lived.
-If you are seeking a Des Moines wrongful death attorney, you can trust a lawyer from LaMarca Law Group, P.C. for informed legal counsel and dedicated and effective representation.
+Families who bring a wrongful death action might be entitled to recover financial compensation for medical costs incurred, funeral and burial expenses, the loss of love, companionship, and services of the one who died, plus the value of the earnings the decedent would have earned if they had lived.
+Suppose you are seeking a wrongful death attorney.
+In that case, you can trust a Des Moines personal injury lawyer from LaMarca Law Group, P.C., for informed legal counsel and dedicated and influential representation.